Chondria/SiB/docs/from-transaction-to-block-part-1.md

 We developed an understanding of the following:

 - What an extrinsic is and its various forms
-- How transactions are validated
+- How transactions are verified
 - Substrate transaction priority system
 - How transactions are queued
 - How extrinsic get executed within the context of a block